HAWAII LIKELY ‘9-1-1’ SPIN-OFF SITE

 If it’s a greenlighted, “9-1-1: Hawaii” would start filming in March, 2025, and debut in the fall of 2025, joining the ABC family, so a formal announcement is imminent.
 “Lone Star” is in the midst of its fifth and final season, which ends Feb.
 3, so a fresh spinoff for a sister show, would keep the brand and momentum going, hopefully for multiple seasons.

 First responder shows are particularly costly endeavors for its creators, because they aim high for quality, high-end concepts with expected spiraling costs.
 Add salaries for “name” stars, like Angela Bassett, Peter Krause and Rob Lowe on the earlier “9-1-1” shows, the budgets soar.
-Further, actors earn off-camera executive producer credits, too; Lowe not only stars on “Lone Star,” and wears a producer’s hat, too, and Bassett, who stared on the original “9-1-1,” has served as an exec producer on “Lone Star,” too.
+Further, actors earn off-camera executive producer credits, too; Lowe not only stars on “Lone Star,” but wears a producer’s hat, and Bassett, who starred on the original “9-1-1,” has also served as an exec producer on “Lone Star.”

 An oddity in the investigative brand is “NCIS: Sydney,” which begins its second season in January; it is not produced by the domestic NCIS team.
 The original “NCIS” still airs on CBS, with a prequel, “Origins,” which was launched this fall.